YordanGeorgiev/qto/doc/md/devops_guide.md

 ### 9.1.
 Issue creation
-Even if you do not have a defined documentation artifact - create a new issue, which could be the start for a an action affecting the run-state, configuration , data , features and functionalities or other aspects of the issue-tracker application.
+Even if you do not have a defined documentation artifact - create a new issue, which could be the start for a an action affecting the run-state, configuration , data , features and functionalities or other aspects of the qto application.
 An issue could be a bug, a request for a feature or even simply an undefined combination of problems and solution which could quickly be formalized by defining a new requirement, another issue, feature-request